juchong/racecar_ws/README.md

 - - -
 ### How to install

 **1. First clone the git repository with its submodules (ROS Nodes) to your local computer machine.
-Make sure you are on ADILAN network**
+Make sure you are on the ADILAN network.**

 $ git clone --recurse-submodules git@gitlab.analog.com:ATS_Technology_Group/ROS_Projects/racecar_ws.git